Inspection Reports for

 Findings

-The survey found the most serious deficiencies to be Immediate Jeopardy, Past Non-compliance to resident health or safety for F323, and additionally F280 was cited at a 'D' level.
+The survey found Immediate Jeopardy and Past Non-compliance related to resident health or safety for F323, and a deficiency at F280 cited at a 'D' level.
 The facility submitted a plan of correction for F280 which was accepted, resulting in substantial compliance for that deficiency.

 Deficiencies (2)